 And my mother was flabbergasted.
 She had no idea her first born child was a successful writer or would be so well received.

 Some shocking personal information.

 I stand tall…five feet eleven inches plus tall.
 But that didn’t stop me from doing stuff.
 Not able to travel in a spaceship, I did manage to solo a Cessna and copilot with my husband in our Mooney all over Florida, and beyond.
-Also, we raced our sailboat on the Chesapeake Bay and during summer vacations, luffed about in the Caribbean.
+Also, we raced our sailboat on the Chesapeake Bay when I lived in Annapolis, and during summer vacations, luffed about in the Caribbean.

 One of my day jobs was as a stock broker for Legg Mason Wood Walker out of Baltimore, Maryland, and also at various times, a high school teacher and an art gallery manger.

-A bulletin board on a highway sparked my imagination, and now I am publishing my ninth book.
+A bulletin board on a highway originally sparked my imagination, and now I am publishing my tenth book.

 Science fiction is my read, roses are my delight, snowshoe kittens Bubba and Beau are my joy, daughter Lauren, my love, and husband Bland, my rock.

 Check out: http://www.AlysianUniverse.com for more in depth information on the Alysian Universe.